rs401/letsgorip/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-This project is a work in progress that does not yet have a live demo.
+This project is a work in progress ~~that does not yet have a live demo~~ that can be seen at [https://letsgo.rip](https://letsgo.rip).

 Lets Go Rip is a project to show potential employers my capabilities.
 The project is written in Go(lang) and has microservices for Auth, Forums, Places and an HTTP API.
 I used this project to learn more about gRPC and Kubernetes.
 I used Angular for the front end.
+The app is currently running in a Google Kubernetes Engine (GKE) cluster.

 <p align="right">(<a href="#top">back to top</a>)</p>